1. EN

 TC Energy is committed to protecting the environment.

-As part of project planning and development, NGTL is preparing an Environmental and Socioeconomic Assessment (ESA).
+As part of project planning and development, NGTL prepared an Environmental and Socioeconomic Assessment (ESA).
 We collected data on a number of environmental elements including, but not limited to, soils and terrain, wildlife and wildlife habitat, vegetation and wetlands, fish and fish habitat, heritage resources, air emissions and acoustic environment, and socioeconomic considerations such as land and resource use, infrastructure and services, and social and cultural well-being.

 Working with Indigenous groups